Question Tags in English: Rules, Examples and Answers

 5. He doesn’t eat meat, does he? – No, he doesn’t.

-20 Question Tag Examples with Answers
+20 Question Tag Questions with Answers

 Here’s a list of 20 question tag examples with answers for practice: